marcusoftnet/marcusoftnet.github.io/_posts/2016-02-21-what-is-really-important.md

 * The thing that winded you up just minutes ago ("how can someone behave in such horrible way to my friend"), it's not very important now right?

 * This person that you just can stand, because he simply just don't get agile; right now he needs a hug - don't you think?

+* How important is it if my boys behave in McDonalds - when my old friend just told me about his daughters problems?

+* Even discussing corruption and financial problems on the verge of bankruptcy... and then someone dies.
+What is important?

+* When she yelled her staff in the face and I had to leave, interrupting the yelling, to pick up kids; what was important now again?

 That, right there.
 The strange feeling I get when I think about things like that; it's called empathy.
 And I think we see to little of it in our workplace.